blinkletter/UsingGAMESS/start.md

 ### Other Font Highlights

 There is a **code style** used throughout the book.
-It is rendered as a **monspace font **in red/pink when in a paragraph and as monospace font with a grey background when in blocks.
+It is rendered as a **monospace font** in red/pink when in a paragraph and as monospace font with a grey background when in blocks.
 It is used for code, text that is being quoted from text files, and for command line entries.

 **Italics** are used for the traditional scientific uses and also for filenames of applications such as *GAMESS*.